-The Guide to Black London: Discovering the City’s Afro-Caribbean History
+The Guide to Black London: Discovering the City’s African and Caribbean History

 A fascinating and comprehensive insight into Black presence in the capital, revealing the networks of statesmen, writers, entrepreneurs, sportspeople, doctors, revolutionaries and others who changed the history of London and the world.